 Selecting a Hearing Officer Sample Clauses

 Selecting a Hearing Officer.
-The parties may agree to the selection and appointment of a hearing officer.
+The parties may agree to the selection and appointment of an arbitrator as the hearing officer.
 If the parties are unable to reach agreement, then the hearing officer shall be chosen from a panel of names provided by the California State Mediation and Conciliation Service (SMCS).
 The parties will alternately strike a name from the panel of names until one name remains.
 That person shall be the hearing officer.
 Union or disciplined employee, as the case may be, shall have the first strike.

 AutoNDA by SimpleDocs